jorabada/SRL-uecmp-sticky-mpls/README.md

 # SRL lab demonstrating Unequal ECMP, combined ECMP and resilient hashing

-This lab shows an example of the Centralized Routing architecture deployed with EVPN IFL IP Aliasing for MPLS tunnels.
+This lab demonstrates the following features simultaneously on SXR and DNX platforms:
+- Unequal ECMP for EVPN IFL routes
+- along with combined ECMP of PE-CE and EVPN IFL routes
+- along with resilient hashing

  The lab is depicted in the following diagram:

 ![](srl-uecmp-sticky-mpls.drawio.png)